JuliaAI/MLJModels.jl/README.md

 GreatNewPackage with MLJ:

-- In the dev branch of a clone of the dev branch of MLJModels, change to the `/src/registry/` directory and, in Julia, activate the environment specified by the Project.toml there, after checking the [compat] conditions there are up to date. **Do not use** `Revise`.
-If supporting Julia versions earlier than 1.3, you will need to run a version of Julia earlier or equal to 1.3 to avoid `@var_str` problems in the metadata (Julia 1.0 can't read things like `var"_s24"`).
+- In the dev branch of a clone of the dev branch of MLJModels, change to the `/src/registry/` directory and, in the latest version of julia, activate the environment specified by the Project.toml there, after checking the [compat] conditions there are up to date. **Do not use** `Revise`.

 - Add `GreatNewPackage` to the environment.